buggedcookie/Programming-Challenges/README.md

 # Programming Challenges

-This repository contains various coding challenges, they're open to everyone for inspiration, exploration, or just for fun.

-Have fun learning

-# Coding Challenges

-This repository contains a collection of coding challenges — open to everyone for inspiration, learning, or just having fun.
+This repository contains a collection of programming challenges — open to everyone for inspiration, learning, or just having fun.

 > The "*solutions*" are just my personal takes.
 They're not necessarily correct, efficient or even good.
 The code may be messy or unoptimized just because I didn't feel like doing better.